MaxHillebrand/FAQ/seed.md

 ### Can I 'encrypt' my seed so that all is not lost if someone finds my mnemonic?

-Yes, you can encrypt your seed by one of two methods:
+Yes, you can encrypt your mnemonic by one of two methods:

 #### 1) Use a passphrase alongside your mnemonic following [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki#from-mnemonic-to-seed)